aurelia/aurelia/docs/ACKNOWLEDGEMENTS.md

 ## Inspiration

 * Cherow - For amazing parser design and testing inspiration.
+* Pixi.js - For a high-performance update/tick loop.
+* MobX - For inspiration on synchronous batching and scheduling.
+* Inferno - For setting the bar and providing great ideas for efficiently patching the DOM.
 * Parcel - For providing great inspiration for GitHub issue and PR template integration.
 * Angular, Durandal, Ember, React, Vue, and many others - For continuing to innovate and help developers around the world ship amazing customer experiences.